 UMGC is committed to helping students achieve success not only with us, but also in their professional fields.
 As a result, we actively seek faculty members who are scholar-practitioners: professionals who are actively and successfully engaged in their field who additionally wish to help the next generation of professionals grow in their knowledge and expertise through education.
 Your role as an adjunct faculty member will be to:

-- Actively engage students though frequent interaction that motivates them to succeed, and conveys a genuine energy and enthusiasm for their learning.
+Actively engage students through frequent interaction that motivates them to succeed, and conveys a genuine energy and enthusiasm for their learning.

 The Biology Program at UMGC

 Please visit https://www.umgc.edu/academic-programs/course-information.cfm?course=biol to learn more about this program, including its description, outcomes, and coursework.

 We are committed to your professional success at UMGC.
 Each new faculty member is required to successfully complete our online two-week new faculty orientation, FacDev 411, as a condition of hire.